MicroEJ/docs/VEEPortingGuide/uiImageGenerator.rst

       image1

-* Binary format: to encode the image in a format only known by the platform, refer to the platform documentation to know which format are available.
+* Binary format: to encode the image in a format only known by the VEE Port, refer to the VEE Port documentation to know which format are available.

    .. code-block::
       :caption: Binary Output Format Example